tinymce/tinymce-docs/release-notes/overview.md

 * If the custom plugins have dialogs, it’s now easier to create dialogs
 * Can also create chained dialogs
 * Easier for developers to contribute to the open source editor

-Try out our demo page to explore the new UI.

-## TinyMCE 5.0 Demo

-{% include codepen.html id="full-featured" height="750" %}

 ## Value to a Developer